Frequently Asked Questions

 Q: I don't speak English very well, or at all.
 Can you still help me?

-A: The majority of AWS residents and people we serve are either non- or limited-English speakers.
-AWS's bicultural, bilingual staff and our pool of MultiLingual Language advocates (MLAMs) provide support in 34 different languages and dialects.
-If you speak a language that is not spoken by staff or by one of our MLAMs, AWS will work with you to find an appropriate translator/interpreter.
+A: The majority of AWS's clients do not speak fluent English.
+AWS's bicultural, bilingual staff and our pool of MultiLingual Language advocates (MLAMs) provide support in over 40 different languages and dialects used in the San Francisco Bay Area.
+If you speak a language that is not spoken by staff or by one of our MLAM Language Advocates, AWS will work with you to find an appropriate interpreter.

 Q: Where is your shelter located?

 A: AWS is located in San Francisco County.
-For our residents' safety, the exact location of the shelter is kept confidential.
+For our residents'and staff's safety, the exact location of the shelter is kept confidential.